vipul79321/CP_Codes/OOP/cpp.md

 ---

-1). cout is an object while printf() is a function.
-Function is always accompanied with parenthesis.
+1). cout, cin is an object while printf(), scanf() is a function.
+Function is always accompanied with parenthesis. \
+2). cout is accompanied by insertion operator <<. \
+3). cin is accompanied by extraction operator >>. \
+4). endl is manipulator which puts cursor in the next line. endl flush the output buffer everytime it is called. \
+5). iostream.h contains declaration of cin, cout, >>, <<, endl.

+**Note : Predefined function are declared in header file, but there coding is in library file.**